wp-plugins/display-embedded-videos-by-dbiota/readme.txt

 == Screenshots ==
-1. 1.
-Videos displayed 1 by column
+1. Videos displayed 3 by column
-2. 2.
-Videos displayed 3 by column
+2. Videos displayed 1 by column